 The point of this section is to have you begin welcoming failure into your life.
 Failure means that you are EXECUTING, which puts you way ahead of the procrastinating majority, anyways.

-Failure is going to occur so you might as well be mentally prepared for it.
+Failure is going to occur anyways, so you might as well be mentally ready for it.
 That doesn’t mean you plan for it, but don’t be surprised by it.
 Take the opposite approach and profit from your failures!

 Once you become unafraid of catastrophic failure, the world will open its doors to you.
 Nothing will be off limits anymore.
 Nothing will be able to slow you down.

 From there, it’s a matter of directing your energy into the most profitable areas.
-It’s a matter of focusing exclusively on what you’re good at, like I will discuss in the next step.
+It’s a matter of focusing exclusively on what you’re good at, like I will discuss in Step 3.

 Step 3: Focus Exclusively On What You’re Good At